What Does a Dispensary Owner Actually Take Home in 2026?

 Single-location ownership is characterized by the owner typically serving as the general manager (saving $80,000 to $120,000 in management salary), direct control over all daily operations, lower total capital at risk, and all fixed overhead concentrated in one location.
 The owner's income is essentially the after-tax residual of one store's P&L, with no ability to spread fixed costs across multiple revenue streams.

-Multi-location ownership introduces shared overhead that can reduce per-store costs by 15% to 25% in areas like accounting, compliance management, marketing, and executive leadership.
+Multi-location ownership introduces shared overhead that can reduce per-store costs by 15 to 25 percent in areas like accounting, compliance management, marketing, and executive leadership.
 A dispensary group with three locations might employ one controller serving all three stores instead of three separate bookkeepers, a single compliance officer covering the entire operation, and centralized purchasing that provides volume leverage with wholesale suppliers.
 If each store generates $4 million in revenue, the three-store group does $12 million with a shared overhead structure that might save $200,000 to $400,000 annually compared to three independent operations.

 What Separates High-Earning Dispensary Owners from Struggling Ones?